maha4028/economic-charting/README.md

 <img src="plots/plot_cpi.png" alt="Plot #1" width="800">
 </p>

-The left and right dashed lines are the Fed's target for year-over-year (YoY) or annual inflation and the "natural rate of unemployment", respectively.
+The left and right dashed lines are the Fed's target for year-over-year (YoY), or annual, inflation and the "natural rate of unemployment", respectively.
+The inflation target is plotted at the Fed's stated two percent target.
 Although the exact figure for the "natural rate of unemployment" is unkown - it usually hovers between four and five percent; Above, I plotted it at five percent.
-The inflation target is plotted at the Fed's stated two percent target.

 When plotted together, the unemployment rate and inflation seem to have an inverse relationship.
 When unemployment goes up inflation comes down.